-All aboard, digital pioneers!
-Bookmark has been added
+All aboard, digital pioneers! has been saved

 Stories of our impact

 Lucinda Clements has been working with Ada, the National College for Digital Skills, since its launch in September 2016 when it welcomed 60 new students.
 Here, she tells her story of how we’ve been helping the college in tackling the digital skills gap in the UK.

 "Ada teaches advanced digital skills, with a curriculum specifically designed to give the students the knowledge increasingly demanded by industry.
 Courses are built on innovative design principles, with the provision of high-quality teaching, practical experience and relevant career guidance all vital to student success.
 The college's broader mission is to use digital skills to drive social mobility, with a target of educating over 2,500 students by 2021 – half of whom will be women and half of whom will be from low-income households.